Genie (feral child): Lawsuit

 In 1976, Curtiss finished and presented her dissertation, entitled Genie: A Psycholinguistic Study of a Modern-Day "Wild Child", and the following year Academic Press published it.
 Prior to its publication Genie's mother had reportedly thought of her and Curtiss as friends, but in early 1978 she wrote that she was very offended at the title and some of the contents of Curtiss's dissertation.
 She decided to sue the hospital, her therapists, their supervisors, and several of the researchers, including Curtiss, Rigler, Kent, and Hansen.
 Privately she disputed some of the details in Curtiss's dissertation of her husband's treatment of the family during Genie's childhood, but her official complaint did not; instead she asserted violations of patient confidentiality, and accused the research team of prioritizing testing over Genie's welfare, invading her privacy, and severely overworking her.

 Regional media immediately picked up the lawsuit, and members of the research team were shocked when they found out about it.
 All of the scientists named in the suit were adamant that they never coerced Genie, maintaining that her mother and lawyers grossly exaggerated the length and nature of their testing, and denied any breaches of confidentiality.
 While David was giving his deposition he discovered that Ruch had goaded Genie's mother into suing, and in an interview several years later the lawyers who worked with her confirmed Ruch heavily influenced the actions of Genie's mother throughout the course of the lawsuit.
 According to author Russ Rymer, the suit was settled in 1984.
-However, in 1993 David wrote, "[T]he case never came to trial.
+However, in 1993 David wrote, "... the case never came to trial.
 It was dismissed by the Superior Court of the State of California 'with prejudice,' meaning that because it was without substance it can never again be refiled."